 Genomics is the study of an animal’s DNA or ‘Genotype’ (usually a tissue or hair sample).

-Genotypes are made up of Single Nucleotide Polymorphisms (SNPs).
+Single Nucleotide Polymorphisms (SNPs) make up genotypes.
 These are a DNA sequence variation occurring commonly within a population and each SNP represents a difference in a single

 DNA building block, called a nucleotide.
 Chips used in genomic testing can vary in size and can have various numbers of SNPs.
 DNA is transmitted in chunks and genomic testing then identifies which DNA chunks have been passed from the parents to it’s offspring.